Dashboard Design

 Complex charts

 Multi-series line charts with legends.
 Stacked area charts requiring careful study.
 Anything that needs analysis belongs in analysis tools, not on dashboards.
-If someone has to ask "what am I looking at?", the visualisation has failed.
+If someone has to ask "what am I looking at?", the visualisation choice has failed.

 Vanity metrics